 Inform your readers about the Pinterest blog board.
 Add a Pinterest sidebar widget or post widget on your blog.
 Showcase your official board there to expand the network and traffic.
-Know The Best Plugins for Your WordPress Website to create beautiful Pinterest widgets and promote your brand.
+Learn The Best Pinterest Plugins for WordPress to create beautiful Pinterest widgets and promote your brand.

 5. Create large pin images

-Pinterest like the large images.
-Create a separate blog post image for your Pinterest shares.
+Pinterest likes large images.
+Create a custom image for your Pinterest shares.
 Expanded pin size is 735 pixels x 1105 pixels and you can create a pin of at least 600 pixels wide x adjusted to height.
 Such images will get more attention and shares.

 Insert your post title and website logo in the images to let others know your topic from the Pin feeds.
 No one wants to click on a normal image without any reason.
 But a catchy title will encourage them to click and visit the connected web page.